Nancy Reagan 'redefined the role' of first lady: Obama

-WASHINGTON U.S. President Barack Obama and his wife, first lady Michelle Obama, offered condolences on the death of Nancy Reagan on Sunday, saying she "redefined the role" of first lady and became a strong advocate for Alzheimer's research.
+WASHINGTON U.S. President Barack Obama and his wife, first lady Michelle Obama, offered condolences on the death on Sunday, saying she "redefined the role" of first lady and became a strong advocate for Alzheimer's research.of Nancy Reagan

 "Nancy Reagan once wrote that nothing could prepare you for living in the White House," the Obamas wrote in a joint statement on Sunday after news of Reagan's death in California.